SerCeMan/GinTonic/README.md

 * Create a linked binding in a nearby Guice module
 * Create the binding definition for a factory interface
 * Conver an injection point to a Provider and vice versa
-* Instal Guice/Gin module in a parent module
+* Install Guice/Gin module in a parent module

 ## Installation